Guidelines for teacher and course evaluations

 5. Students will not normally be notified when an appeal is made, nor will they be notified regarding the outcome of the appeal.

-6. A summary of all appeals and their outcomes will be provided to the Associate Dean, MD Program.
+6. A summary of all appeals and their outcomes will be provided to the Associate Dean, MD Program on a yearly basis.

 Standards & Guiding Principles: